bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 - `b` = `YINT` = 13.64510925
 - `r` = .2963586116 (correlation coefficient)

-It is still a weak correlation, but better than the linear model.
+With `r` being only about `0.3`, this is still a weak correlation, but better than the linear model.

 **HP-42S Compatibility Note**: Unlike the HP-42S, `BEST` command on the RPN83P returns the `CORR` value of the best curve fit model.
 It seemed like a useful